n1xyz/tracing-axiomco/README.md

 ## Integration with Proton

-Follow outlined [instructions](https://axiom.co/docs/apl/data-types/map-fields#create-map-fields-using-ui) to turn the `logs` field into an Axiom map field.
+Follow outlined [instructions](https://axiom.co/docs/apl/data-types/map-fields#create-map-fields-using-ui) to turn the `data` field into an Axiom map field.